openstream/video-fact-checker/README.md

 - PHP 7.4 or higher
 - WordPress 5.0 or higher
 - OpenAI API key
-- DDEV environment with ffmpeg and yt-dlp installed
+- Local or hosting environment with ffmpeg and yt-dlp installed

 ## License